Easing inflation, wages aid case for euro zone stimulus

 One silver lining in the Mediterranean region is that only very modest wage increases are helping to improve competitiveness after a decade-long boom fuelled by easy credit pushed the euro zone into a false sense of economic wellbeing.

-Hourly labour costs in the euro zone rose 1.3 percent overall in the last three months of 2012, compared to the same period in 2011.
+Hourly labor costs in the euro zone rose 1.3 percent overall in the last three months of 2012, compared to the same period in 2011.
 Wages per hour grew by 1.4 percent.

-In Spain, hourly labour costs fell 3.4 percent, but Germany recorded a 2.9 percent increase, which bodes well because wealthier consumers in Europe's largest economy could buy more of their neighbours' products.
+In Spain, hourly labor costs fell 3.4 percent, but Germany recorded a 2.9 percent increase, which bodes well because wealthier consumers in Europe's largest economy could buy more of their neighbors' products.

 (Reporting by Robin Emmott; editing by Rex Merrifield, John Stonestreet)